-This edition was published by Berkley on April 24, 2012 in paperback and has 303 pages.
+This paranormal romance, time travel is a paperback edition that was published by Berkley on April 24, 2012 and has 303 pages.

 Fourteenth in the De Piaget paranormal romance series about the De Piaget family throughout time.
 The couple focus in this story is on Peaches and Stephen de Piaget, the future Earl of Artane in a contemporary England.